SimonStapletonCotton/businessdailydeals/PRODUCTION_STABILITY_PLAN.md

 ## User Concern
 "Once live, these small things keep cropping up will be a problem.
 The site needs stability with little or no issues over a long period of time."

-## Root Cause Analysis
+## Root Cause Analysis - UPDATED AFTER RECURRING ISSUE
-The image display issue that just occurred highlights a pattern:
+The image display issue occurred TWICE, confirming the exact pattern feared:
-1. Features work initially but degrade over time
+1. Features work initially but degrade due to CSS inheritance conflicts
-2. CSS conflicts and component complexity create fragility
+2. External CSS dependencies create architectural fragility
-3. No early warning system for UI/UX degradation
+3. Complex component logic susceptible to framework interactions
-4. Manual detection of issues after they affect users
+4. Manual detection only after user impact

+**CRITICAL LEARNING**: The original fix was insufficient - production requires bulletproof architecture.

 ## Production Stability Strategy